cjfiscus/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am an evolutionary geneticist and postdoctoral researcher in the [Gaut lab](https://www.gautlab.bio.uci.edu) in the Department of Ecology and Evolutionary Biology at UC Irvine.

 My research interests include plant genome evolution, the genetic basis of complex traits, and comparative genomics.
+My current projects are focused on studying the evolution of grape crop wild relatives.

 I did my PhD in the [Koenig lab](https://sites.google.com/ucr.edu/koeniglab/home) in the Department of Botany and Plant Sciences at UC Riverside.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://github.com/cjfiscus/CV/raw/master/Fiscus_CJ-CV.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "https://github.com/cjfiscus/CV/blob/master/Fiscus-CV.pdf" "newtab" >}}CV{{< /staticref >}}.